How To Make The Most Of 1 Day In Seoul: A Crazy 24 Hour Guide

 From Gyeongbokgung Palace, we’ll walk to Insadong and Ikseon-dong, a neighbourhood known for its traditional tea houses, art galleries, antique shops, boutiques and restaurants.
 You can enjoy a cup of tea or coffee in one of the many cute cafes.

-Stroll through the streets for and stop at Namusae Tea House for a cup of tea!
+Stroll through the streets and stop at Namusae Tea House for a cup of tea!
 The main shopping street in Insadong is Insadong Culture Street.

 Insadong is also great for a good lunch after a long morning!
 How about authentic Korean bossam?
 Bossam is boiled marinated sliced pork eaten with cabbage leaves and lots of banchan (side dishes).
 My favourite place in Insadong is Maneul Bossam.